Updated on January 5, 2022. Medical content reviewed by Dr. Shatha Atiya.

 Medical value: The Blue Dream strain shines when treating chronic pain, nausea, depression, stress, and sleep disorders.
 Its qualities may make it the best strain for nausea.

 Time to use: This strain may work as a daytime or evening strain depending on the dosage.
-In lower doses, users can enjoy the boost in mood and creativity during the day.
-And in higher doses users can unwind and enjoy a peaceful evening.
+In lower doses, users can enjoy a boost in mood and creativity during the day.
+And in higher doses, users can unwind and enjoy a peaceful evening.

-Bonus information: The Blue Dream strain has a delicious aroma of sweet blueberry pie and the taste of sugary sweet blueberries stick on the tongue long after smoking.
+Bonus information: The Blue Dream strain has a delicious aroma of sweet blueberry pie and the taste of sugary sweet blueberries sticks on the tongue long after smoking.